Pomax/are-we-flying/docs/index.md

   /**
    * If the camera enum is 9 or higher, we are not actually in-game,
    * even if the SIM variable is 1, so we use this to determine whether
-   * we're in-flight (because there is no true "are we flyin?" var that
+   * we're in-flight (because there is no true "are we flying?" var that
    * can be checked on connect)
    */
   async #checkFlying(client) {
     // of we're not connected, we can't check on our flight status... if (!MSFS) return;

     // we we are, get some important values: const data = await api.get(
       `CAMERA_STATE`,